Hampton & Richmond Borough F.C.

-Hampton & Richmond Borough Football Club is an English semi-professional football club based in the suburb of Hampton, in the London Borough of Richmond upon Thames.
+Hampton & Richmond Borough Football Club is a semi-professional association football club based in the suburb of Hampton, in the London Borough of Richmond upon Thames, England.
+The team competes in the National League South, the sixth level of the English football league system.

 They were founded in 1921 and formerly known as Hampton FC until 1999 when they changed their name in an attempt to draw a wider support base from around the borough.
-As of the 2021–22 season, they compete in the National League South, at the sixth tier of English football.

-Hampton & Richmond Borough remains the only senior-level football club to represent the borough of Richmond upon Thames, but arguably struggles in attendance due to the popularity of rugby union in the borough.
-The club has a core support base of around 600 to 800 people.
-Before the start of the 2022/23 season, a new badge was revealed, which was designed by Lifelong fan Nick Taylor.
-There was a good response to this from many Hampton fans.
+Hampton & Richmond Borough remains the only senior-level football club to represent the borough of Richmond upon Thames.

 History

 Early years

 Hampton's early years were spent in the Kingston & District and the South West Middlesex Leagues.
 Although twice winning the Kingston & District title in the early 1930s the club never managed to capture the South West Middlesex League title during their 26-year stay.

 Senior football

 In 1959, Hampton entered the senior football ranks as members of the Surrey Senior League, despite being based in Middlesex.
 In 1964 they won the championship and stepped up into the Spartan League where they enjoyed seven seasons of unparalleled success.
 The club captured the Spartan League title four times in 1965, 1966, 1967 and 1970 as well as finishing runners-up in 1968.
 They never finished outside the top four places during their stay.

 In 1971 they were elected to the Second Division of the Athenian League.
 After narrowly missing promotion in their first season, Hampton finished runners-up to Ruislip Manor in 1973.
 By this time, though, the Beavers had already been elected to the newly formed Second Division (now First Division) of the Isthmian League.